jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Death's Head Jellyfish.md

 RacialMods:
 Languages:
 SQ: compression
+SpecialAbilities:
+  Poison (Ex): >
-SpecialAbilities: Poison (Ex) Tentacle-injury; save Fort DC 14; frequency 1/ round for 6 rounds; effect 1 Con and 1 Cha; cure 2 consecutive saves.
+    Tentacle-injury; save Fort DC 14; frequency 1/ round for 6 rounds; effect 1 Con and 1 Cha; cure 2 consecutive saves.
 If a creature fails two consecutive saving throws, its jaw locks, its tongue swells, and its lips pull back, making speech impossible.
 This condition ends when the Charisma damage is healed.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: